lucadibello/teaclave-java-benchmark/README.md

 | `TEACLAVE_BENCH_MEASURE` | `5` | Timed iterations per pass. |
 | `TEACLAVE_BENCH_NATIVE_PARALLELISM` | `32` | Max concurrent enclave calls when running on TEE hardware (ignored in MOCK mode). |

-The baseline measurement uses the smallest configured thread count to fix the per-thread workload before running the weak/strong scaling sweeps.

-The `teaclave/run.sh` helper loads variables from `teaclave/.env`, then invokes the host JAR (with `sudo` only when Occlum is enabled) so SGX devices are accessible while the curated settings (including `TEACLAVE_BENCH_ENCLAVE_TYPE`) stay in effect.
 Tweak the entries in `.env` to change the run parameters.
-When targeting real SGX hardware (`TEE_SDK`), the benchmark throttles the number of concurrent enclave calls to `TEACLAVE_BENCH_NATIVE_PARALLELISM` to avoid exhausting TCS slots; the summary reports both the requested and executed thread counts.
+When targeting real SGX hardware (`TEE_SDK`), the benchmark throttles the number of concurrent enclave calls to `TEACLAVE_BENCH_NATIVE_PARALLELISM` to avoid exhausting TCS slots (it would crash the engine otherwise :) ).

-Example (force a 10 000-element workload on the TEE SDK):
+Otherwise, you can simply set environment variables inline as shown in the example below (force a 10 000-element workload on the TEE SDK):

 ```bash
 TEACLAVE_BENCH_ENCLAVE_TYPE=TEE_SDK \